rockettheme/docs/Docs/wordpress/plugins/rokajaxsearch/rokajaxsearch_use.md

 11. **Limit Items**: Set the limit for the number of search results per page, whether: 3, 5, 10, 15, 20, 25, 30 or 50.

-12. **Google Web Search**: When enabled, an option will appear in the module to search Google Web Search.
+12. **Google Web Search**: When enabled, an option will appear in the widget to search Google Web Search.
 The API key needs to be correctly completed for this to work.

-13. **Google Blog Search**: When enabled, an option will appear in the module to search Google Blog Search.
+13. **Google Blog Search**: When enabled, an option will appear in the widget to search Google Blog Search.
 The API key needs to be correctly completed for this to work.

-14. **Google Image Search**: When enabled, an option will appear in the module to search Google Image Search.
+14. **Google Image Search**: When enabled, an option will appear in the widget to search Google Image Search.
 The API key needs to be correctly completed for this to work.

-15. **Google Video Search**: When enabled, an option will appear in the module to search Google Videos Search.
+15. **Google Video Search**: When enabled, an option will appear in the widget to search Google Videos Search.
 The API key needs to be correctly completed for this to work.

 16. **Image Size to Search**: Select the image search size preference for Google Search, either Small, Medium, Large or Extra Large.